ChristosT/dummy-guide/doc/source/understandingData.rst

 Getting data information in ``paraview``
 ========================================

-In the visualization pipeline (Section :numref:`sec:BasicsOfVisualization`), sources, readers, and filters are all producing data.
+In the visualization pipeline (:numref:`sec:BasicsOfVisualization`), sources, readers, and filters are all producing data.
 In a VTK-based pipeline, this data is one of the types discussed.
 Thus, when you create a source or open a data file in |paraview| and hit  ``Apply`` :index:`\ <Apply>`\ , data is being produced.